 Heart disease prevention is essential and a sound data-driven system for predicting heart disease will enable us to learn how to reliably detect it and improve the entire research and prevention process, making sure that more people can live healthy lives.
-Many studies have shown that machine learning techniques can effectively predict heart disease given a set of prognostic and bio-clinical variables.
-[9][10][11][2][12]Patel et al. (2013) [6] used Naive Bayes, classification by clustering, and Decision Tree with fewer features to predict heart disease risk.
-Yahya et al. (2014) [21][13] developed a sequential-based feature selection and classification method to efficiently select the core gene biomarkers to predict the histopathological responses of 43 patients with locally advanced rectal carcinomas.
-Pouriyeh et al. (2017) [14][8] investigated and compared the accuracy of seven classifiers for predicting heart disease in the Cleveland data.
+Many studies have shown that machine learning techniques can effectively predict heart disease given a set of prognostic and bio-clinical variables namely, pulse rate, sex, age, and many others [9].

+An intelligent web-based strategy combined with naive Bayes was used by [10] to help medical experts make better clinical decisions and detect heart diseases early.
+As demonstrated in [11] and [2], the ML method using Neural Networks is introduced, and its findings are more accurate and reliable.
+Patel et al. (2013) [12] used Naive Bayes, classification by clustering, and Decision Tree with fewer features to predict heart disease risk.
+Yahya et al. (2014) [13] developed a sequential-based feature selection and classification method to efficiently select the core gene biomarkers to predict the histopathological responses of 43 patients with locally advanced rectal carcinomas.
+Pouriyeh et al. (2017) [14] investigated and compared the accuracy of seven classifiers for predicting heart disease in the Cleveland data.
 The experiments’ results indicate that the SVM method using the boosting technique outperformed other methods.
-Latha and Jeeva (2019) [15] [9][15] used an ensemble technique to predict the risk of heart disease, and the result showed ensemble methods could increase accuracy by 7%.
+Latha and Jeeva (2019) [15] used an ensemble technique to predict the risk of heart disease, and the result showed ensemble methods could increase accuracy by 7%.